LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails?.markdown

 ## Where’s Rails in Shopify’s App Ecosystem?

-Shopify has excellent developer documentation.
+Shopify has excellent [developer documentation](https://shopify.dev/docs).
 However, after spending many hours reading it, it became obvious that while Rails is mentioned and supported, **it’s clearly not the preferred path**.
-Instead, Shopify heavily promotes **[Remix](https://remix.run/)**.
+Instead, Shopify heavily prefers **[Remix](https://remix.run/)**.

 At Rails World 2024, I finally learned why.
 Remix became a Shopify-owned framework in 2022, so it makes sense they’d highlight their own tool.
 But as a new Rails developer, I had never even heard of Remix before diving into Shopify’s ecosystem.